anaclumos/extracranial/Research/pages/AI Garbage Data Flooding.md

 ### [Drowning in AI-Generated Garbage: the silent war we are fighting](https://ploum.net/2022-12-05-drowning-in-ai-generated-garbage.html)

 - From now on, we must treat anything we see on the Internet as potential [[AI]] garbage.
 The picture gallery from an artist?
 The very cool sounding answer on Stackoverflow?
 This article in the newspaper?
 This short viral video?
-Is this book on Amazon?
+Is this book on [[Amazon]]?
 They are all potential [[AI]] garbage
 - Fascinating garbage but garbage nonetheless

 ### [Fake books - lcamtuf's thing](https://lcamtuf.substack.com/p/fake-books)